firetools/blenderfds/docs/index.md

 BlenderFDS is developed in Python as a Blender addon.

 [Blender](http://www.blender.org/) is the free and open source 3D creation suite.
-It supports the entirety of the 3D pipeline, BlenderFDS uses the modeling tools.
+It supports the entirety of the 3D pipeline, BlenderFDS uses its 3D modeling tools.

+BlenderFDS let the user import and export the FDS input file, under full control, while easying geometric data entry with powerful 3D editing tools.

 ## What is NIST FDS?

 [NIST Fire Dynamics Simulator (FDS)](https://pages.nist.gov/fds-smv/) is a large-eddy simulation (LES) code for low-speed flows, with an emphasis on smoke and heat transport from fires.

-## Full control over the FDS input file

-BlenderFDS let the user import and export the FDS input file, under full control, while easying geometric data entry with powerful 3D editing tools.

-## Other open source tools for FDS

-The [qgis2fds](https://github.com/firetools/qgis2fds/wiki) is a [QGIS](http://www.qgis.org) plugin to export terrains and landuse for wildfire simulation and atmospheric dispersion of fire pollutants.

 ## Funded by the WUIFI-21 project